-The Ministry incorporated leachate analysis as a mandatory component, for certain tables, to confirm acceptable soil quality for the following conditions:
+The ministry incorporated leachate analysis as a mandatory component, in certain situations, to confirm acceptable soil quality for the following conditions:

-- when soil to groundwater component values (S-GW1, S-GW2, or S-GW3) are not derived within the development of excess soil reuse standards; and, - when a soil standard for a chemical is identified as having analytical limitations (as explained in the rationale document).
+- when soil to groundwater component values (S-GW1, S-GW2, or S-GW3) are not derived within the development of excess soil standards; and, - when a soil standard for a chemical is identified as having analytical limitations (as explained in the rationale document).

-This appendix provides leachate screening levels organized in a series of look-up tables that are corresponding to the tables of generic excess soil reuse standards, including Table 1 and Table 2.1 to 9.1.
+This appendix provides leachate screening levels organized in a series of look-up tables that correspond to the tables of generic excess soil standards, including Table 1 and Tables 2.1 to 9.1.

-Leachate analysis is not required when Tables 2-9 are used for small volumes of excess soil and therefore LSL are not provided for these Tables.
+Leachate analysis is not required when Tables 2-9 are used for small volumes of excess soil and therefore leachate screening levels are not provided for these Tables.